 I have written in the past about managing your time when giving a speech or presentation.
-One of my tips in the link above related to being prepared to cut material if necessary:
+One of my tips in the post above says to cut your presentation short if necessary.

 That advice relates to planning ahead to cut material.
 Today, I want to talk about a specific situation that might lead to a snap decision during your talk to cut material.

 The situation I have in mind is one that sometimes occurs just before the end of a speech.
 The speaker is in the process of concluding and says something that elicits an unexpected big applause from the audience.
 In most cases, this will be because the audience thinks that the speech has ended.
 In such cases, it is almost always the right decision to abandon whatever final words you had prepared, especially if there is nothing revelatory about them.

 Most speakers will continue with their prepared conclusion and go right to the end.
 I have even seen speakers say something along the lines of “I’m not finished yet.”
 In every case, the ending became anticlimactic.

 I recently saw an example of this on an episode of the The Late Show with Stephen Colbert.
 There was a special guest appearance by Jon Stewart of The Daily Show fame.
 Stewart delivered a satirical monologue on the Trump Presidency.

 The monologue ebbed and flowed between humour and seriousness.
 At 6:55 of the video below (which I have set to start at 6:55) Stewart began to deliver his conclusion.
 At 7:22, he ends on a powerful sentence—”This we cannot do”—and the reaction from the audience is equally powerful.

 But rather than stopping there, Stewart tried to talk over his audience (without success) to squeeze in a final line and some joke about the Democrats.
 He didn’t even get to finish; Colbert had to cut him off for the advertisement break.
 It would have been better to cut the prepared ending at 7:22 and let the applause run.